jeffbuttars/Viming-With-Buttars/README.md

 uses that as the default [Virtualenv](http://www.virtualenv.org/en/latest/index.html) directory name.
 But that is configurable.

 Most VirtualCandy functions can be used from anyware withing a project using a [Virtualenv](http://www.virtualenv.org/en/latest/index.html).
-VirtualCandy will find the nearest install [Virtualenv](http://www.virtualenv.org/en/latest/index.html) by traversing up the directory tree until one or no [Virtualenv](http://www.virtualenv.org/en/latest/index.html) are found.
+VirtualCandy will find the nearest install of [Virtualenv](http://www.virtualenv.org/en/latest/index.html) by traversing up the directory tree until one or no [Virtualenv](http://www.virtualenv.org/en/latest/index.html) are found.

 ## Configuration